cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ---
 parent:
-title: Understanding the group module
+title: Understand the Group Module
 order: 0
 description: Use the Cosmos SDK group module to create and manage on-chain multisig accounts and enable voting for message execution based on configurable decision policies.
 tags: